 Dr Mona Baraké

-Mona Baraké is a PostDoctoral Researcher at the EU Tax Observatory and the Paris School of Economics, specialising in public economics, financial economics, and taxation.
-She has several publciations related to tax havens, tax planning and tax revenue, and won the Best paper award (Franco-German Fiscal Policy Seminar 2022) for work on Pillar Two.
-She has a PhD in Economics From Paris 1 Panthéon Sorbonne (2021).
+Mona Baraké is a PostDoctoral Researcher at Skatteforsk Centre for tax research, specialising in public economics, financial economics, and taxation.
+She has several publications related to tax havens, tax planning and tax revenue, and won the Best paper award (Franco-German Fiscal Policy Seminar 2022) for work on Pillar Two.
+She was previously a PostDoctoral researcher at the EU Tax Observatory (2021-2024) and has a PhD in Economics From Paris 1 Panthéon Sorbonne (2020).